Chernobyl New Safe Confinement: International design competition

 Of the 394 entries, only the British submission proposed a sliding arch approach.
-There was no top design choice, but the French submission came as second best with the UK and German proposals coming joint third.
+There was no top design choice, but the French submission came as second best with the British and German proposals coming joint third.

 Subsequently, a pan-European study (the TACIS programme) re-examined the proposals of the competition's top three finalists.
 The study selected the sliding arch concept as the best solution for their further investigations and recommendations, primarily to reduce the chance of the construction workers receiving a harmful dose of radiation.
 The French consortium named Novarka eventually won the contract for the final sliding arch design.

 On 17 September 2007 Vinci Construction Grands Projets and Bouygues Travaux Publics announced that they won the contract to design and build the New Safe Confinement as 50/50 partners of the French consortium Novarka.
 The original 432 million euros contract comprises the design and construction of the New Safe Confinement and planned to employ 900 people at its peak.

+The consortium collaborated with both foreign and domestic contractors.
+For example, the arch's structural components were created and constructed in Italy.
+The cranes were made in the US.
+A Dutch business handled the lifting and sliding operations, whereas the contractor responsible for the arch cladding was from Turkey.
 The project has involved workers and specialists from at least 24 countries in addition to Ukraine.

 Structural design

 The New Safe Confinement design is an arch-shaped steel structure with an internal height of 92.5 m and a 12 m distance between the centers of the upper and lower arch chords.
 The internal span of the arch is 245 m, and the external span is 270 m.
 The dimensions of the arch were determined based on the need to operate equipment inside the new shelter and decommission the existing shelter.
 The overall length of the structure is 150 m, consisting of 13 arches assembled 12.5 m apart to form 12 bays.
-Vertical walls assembled around, but not supported by the existing structures of the reactor building seal the ends of the structure.
+Vertical walls assembled around, but not supported by, the existing structures of the reactor building seal the ends of the structure.

 The arches are constructed of tubular steel members and are externally clad with three-layer sandwich panels.
 These external panels are also used on the end walls of the structure.
 Internally, polycarbonate panels cover each arch to prevent the accumulation of radioactive particles on the frame members.

 Large parts of the arches were shop-fabricated and transported to the assembly site 180 m west of reactor 4.
-Each of the steel tubes is made of high-strength steel to reduce cost and assembly weight.
 The steel used in the construction of the tubular members has a yield strength of no less than 2500 kg/cm2.

 To prevent corrosion of the structure, stainless steel was chosen as the material for the inner and outer walls.
 An air conditioning system also circulates warm, dry air at 50 Pa between the layers of the panels to further prevent corrosion.
 Dehumidifiers keep the air below 40% humidity, preventing both condensation and water from dripping into the interior of the structure.